Takodakko/snakes-and-ladders/README.md

 -If you run out of stamina before arriving at the final tile, you lose.

 -If you arrive at the final tile, you get to keep your score.

+# Running locally

+-This is a pretty standard React Node application, though it is using Vite for the Dev server.
+Clone, install dependencies, and use 'npm run dev' to run locally.